tonyhffong/TermWin.jl/README.md

 It uses a ncurses-based user interface.
 It also contains a backend framework for composing ncurses user interfaces.

+It requires color support, preferably `xterm-256color`, which should be quite common these days.

+Most viewers have help text via the `F1` key.

 ```julia
 using TermWin
 ex = :( f(x) = x*x + 2x + 1 )